SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 .. sourcefile:: nestedTypes_Module2_InternalAndPrivate

-   // these are all expected to fail, because they are private or internal to the other module -> import nestedTypes_Module1
+   // these are all expected to fail, because they're private or internal to the other module -> import nestedTypes_Module1
    -> let internalNestedInsidePublic = PublicStruct.InternalEnumInsidePublicStruct.a
    -> let automaticNestedInsidePublic = PublicStruct.AutomaticEnumInsidePublicStruct.a